Survey Says, Beware “Technical Debt”: The Danger Zone for Digital Transformation

 In the U.S., enterprise businesses request an average of 153 new applications and major feature developments from IT per year.

-In contract, European enterprises average 230 requests for new applications or features per year.
+In contrast, European enterprises average 230 requests for new applications or features per year.
 Additionally, the Future of Work survey also reveals:

 - 40% of development time is spent dealing with ‘technical debt’